cyrinux/gyrolock/README.md

 systemctl --user enable --now swaylock.service
 ```

-## Setting
+## Settings

 Sensitivity can be set in an systemd unit override with `SENSITIVITY` env var.
-Try our own value, default is 5.
+Try your own value, default is 5.

 ## Debug